sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 <font size=2> Source: Google </font>

-### Advantages over traditional desktop software
-GEE provides a friendly interface to explore, retrieve and visualize (zoom/pan) satellite imagery without the need to download data, saving us time, disk storage space and network resources.
-Satellite products usually consist of heavy files in raster (tiff, hd5, etc.) or vectorial (kml, shapefile, xlm, etc.) formats.
+GEE provides a friendly interface to explore, retrieve and visualize satellite imagery without the need to download data.

 ### Introduction to JavaScript (JS)
 JavaScript (JS) Application Programming Interface (API) is a programming language to write and debug code, visualize data, and develop online applications in GEE.
-The Python language is also available to be used, however this training will be based on JS.
+The Python language is also available to be used, however the JS API is the most developed and easiest programming language to utilize when getting started, so we will focus on JS.
 In case it is needed, a translation from JS to Python (or vice versa) is easy to be implemented, and there are currently tools available to make this process automatically.
-In addition, the JS API is the most developed and easiest programming language to utilize when getting started.

 ### Analyzing programming structure.
-Learning how to code JavaScript is not complicated.
 The online code-editor allows mostly a structured-procedural programming paradigm.
 It means the code has a simple sintaxis and can be divided into functions.
 Main JS reserved words and commands that you might end up getting familiar with are:

 - *var*: to declare new variables or functions
 - *Import* and *Export*: to import and export datasets